SRLG-Marketing/injury-info/LIA-REPUTABLE-SOURCES-SETUP.md

 ## 🎯 Benefits

-1. **Consistent Legal Help**: Users always see legal assistance options
+1. **Relevant Information**: Users see sources that are directly relevant to their query
-2. **Balanced Information**: Legal help alongside medical/government sources
+2. **Balanced Information**: Medical, government, and legal sources as appropriate
-3. **Improved Conversions**: LIA links appear in every response
+3. **Better User Experience**: Sources are contextually appropriate
 4. **Professional Appearance**: Sources are properly formatted and labeled
 5. **Fallback Protection**: System works even when Google Sheets is down
 6. **No Duplicates**: Advanced deduplication ensures no duplicate URLs appear

 ## 🔍 Monitoring

-The system logs LIA source inclusion:
+The system logs source selection:
-- `Found X relevant sources for query (including Y LIA sources)`
+- `Found X relevant sources for query`
-- `LIA source successfully included!`
+- `Source selection completed successfully!`
 - `Using fallback LIA sources`

 ## 🚨 Troubleshooting